-My research is primarily focused on investigating long-term, fundamental improvements in how to design and build secure systems.
-As a result, my work combines theory and practice to provide formal, rigorous security guarantees about concrete systems, with an emphasis on creating solid foundations for practical solutions.
-I am interested in a broad range of security topics (e.g., network and system security, applied cryptography, usable security, and data privacy), as well as topics such as operating system design and distributed systems.
+Our research is primarily focused on investigating long-term, fundamental improvements in how to design and build secure systems.
+As a result, our work combines theory and practice to provide formal, rigorous security guarantees about concrete systems, with an emphasis on creating solid foundations for practical solutions.
+We are interested in a broad range of security topics (e.g., network and system security, applied cryptography, usable security, and data privacy), as well as topics such as operating system design and distributed systems.

 The HTTPS ecosystem (HTTPS and TLS protocols, X.509 public key infrastructure, crypto algorithms) is the foundation on which Internet security is built.
 Unfortunately, this ecosystem is extremely brittle, with headline-grabbing attacks such as FREAK and LogJam, and emergency patches many times a year.